 The scheme is not situated within a 'sensitive area' designated for landscape features e.g., National Park (NP), National Scenic Area (NSA).

-The scheme lies north of Salsburgh, with agricultural land bordering both sides of the carriageway.
+The scheme lies approx. 0.7 km north of Ratho, with land use surrounding the scheme dominated by agricultural land.